 Perhaps equally importantly, NoSQL databases offer unparalleled flexibility.
 In traditional ECM systems with SQL databases, once you design your data model, you’re basically stuck with it.
 With Nuxeo and MongoDB, your data model can grow and expand along with the needs of your organization.

-A lot of vendors talk about having “modular” architectures.
+A lot of vendors talk about having “modular” content services architecture.
 At Nuxeo, we talk about future proofing.
 When we first built our platform back in 2008, we built it with the future in mind.
 We designed our product to be entirely modular.
 As a result, as newer technologies come along, we can simply “unplug” the old technology and substitute the new – no muss, no fuss and no expensive upgrades or migrations.

 Replace Apache Jackrabbit with MongoDB.
 Done.